Years 7, 8 and 9

 Dr R Lennard (Curriculum Leader for Biology)

 In Years 7 and 8, students are taught a broad range of science over five periods a week.
-Students are taught in form groups for the whole of Key Stage 3 (Years 7, 8 and 9).
+Students are taught in form groups in Year 7 and in mixed ability sets in Year 8.

 Students are tested by pieces of assessed work throughout the topics.
 Some of these are practical tasks, some are explanation or modelling tasks and some are mathematical.
 This gives students exposure to a wide range of skills through the assessment programme, and allows teachers to pinpoint areas of strength and weakness.
 This focus on practical work and scientific skills allows us to develop young scientists who are ready for the challenges of the new GCSEs.

-There will be testing points in Year 7 and Year 8 during test week (held during March for Year 7 and June for Year 8) and there will be another test at a relevant point in the year.
-For Year 7 students, this will happen at the end of Year 7; for Year 8 students, this usually happens in February.
+There will be testing points in Year 7 and Year 8 during test week and there will be another test at a relevant point in the year.

 What we learn:

 Year 7 - Autumn Term

 - Physics: Forces and Motion

 - Chemistry: The World at Your Feet

 - Biology: Reproduction and Health